zauberflote1/voxlSyncVINS/README.md

 ### Modifications
 - Removed Subscriber Count for Publishing/ThreadManager Simplification
 - Ensured Timestamps were in order for both IMU and Stereo Interface (NOT Artificially)
-- Reduce tolerance difference between Stereo images at the driver level
+- Reduced tolerance difference between Stereo images at the driver level
 ### Future Development
 - ROS2 Mods
 - Improve Software Sync of Stereo Images for combo OV sensor